 Part 9 — Remuneration of office-holders

 9.1 Remuneration of receiver (Corporations Act s.
-425(1)) —Form 16
+425(1)) (Form 16)

 (1) This rule applies to an application by a receiver of property of a corporation for an order under section 425(1) of the Corporations Act fixing the receiver’s remuneration.